What happens if a property doesn’t sell at auction in the UK? Well, first of all, you’re probably going to be feeling pretty disappointed.

 Can I sell my house before auction?

-When considering what happens when a property doesn’t sell at auction in the UK, a lot of sellers become anxious as the auction day gets closer, and may also consider advertising their property elsewhere.
+When considering what happens when a property does not sell at auction in the UK, a lot of sellers become anxious as the auction day gets closer, and may also consider advertising their property elsewhere.

 So, can a house be sold before auction?
 The short answer is yes.
 If the seller completes a sale during the property auction process and before the auction takes place, they can do so, however they will not be refunded by the auction house and could lose thousands of pounds.

 Taking this into account, it doesn’t make sense to do both.
-However, just relying on an auction sale is a huge risk, and we all know private sales aren’t usually quick to complete.
+However, just relying on an auction sale is a huge risk, and we all know private sales are not usually quick to complete.

 What you can do next